Does Perimenopause Cause Anxiety?

 Takeaways related to Perimenopause and its relationship to Anxiety

 Perimenopause can cause anxiety due to hormonal fluctuations that affect the brain’s stress and calming systems.
-In my clinical opinion, six of the 34 known symptoms of perimenopause (anxiety, difficulty concentrating, dizzy spells, fatigue, irritability, and memory lapses) can be symptoms of anxiety disorders.
+In my clinical opinion, seven of the 34 known symptoms of perimenopause (anxiety, difficulty concentrating, dizzy spells, fatigue, irritability, memory lapses, and panic attacks) can be symptoms of anxiety disorders.
 And the best news is that these symptoms are common, medically recognized, and treatable with appropriate support.

 Interested in online therapy for perimenopause anxiety?

-Hi, I’m Nikki!
-A therapist and licensed clinical social worker with nearly 20 years of experience.
-In my online therapy practice, I support women struggling with perimenopause and everything that comes with it: anxiety and stress, ADHD and inattention, depression, grief and those unexpected life events that throw you off course.
+Hi again, I’m Nikki!
+A therapist and licensed clinical social worker (LCSW) with nearly 20 years of experience.
+In my online therapy practice, I support women in midlife and the struggles that come with it- perimenopause, anxiety and stress, ADHD and inattention, depression, grief and loss, and those unexpected life events that throw you off course.